athulkrishnanp/SleepHealth-and-lifestyle-system/README.md

 The system uses a Random Forest Classifier, trained on features such as sleep duration, physical activity level, stress, BMI, heart rate, caffeine consumption, and daily routine patterns.

 Overview

--This project uses a Random Forest Classifier to predict whether a person has:
+This project uses a Random Forest Classifier to predict whether a person has:
 -No Sleep Disorder
 -Sleep Apnea
 -Insomnia